stonepros/stone/doc/mgr/dashboard.rst

   <https://prometheus.io/docs/operating/security/>` for more detailed
   information.

-Installation and Configuration using cephadm
+Installation and Configuration using stoneadm
 """"""""""""""""""""""""""""""""""""""""""""

-Grafana and Prometheus can be installed using :ref:`cephadm`.
-They will automatically be configured by ``cephadm``.
-Please see :ref:`mgr-cephadm-monitoring` documentation for more details on how to use ``cephadm`` for installing and configuring Prometheus and Grafana.
+Grafana and Prometheus can be installed using :ref:`stoneadm`.
+They will automatically be configured by ``stoneadm``.
+Please see :ref:`mgr-stoneadm-monitoring` documentation for more details on how to use ``stoneadm`` for installing and configuring Prometheus and Grafana.

 Manual Installation and Configuration
 """""""""""""""""""""""""""""""""""""